openworm/org.geppetto.docs/source/index.md

 [![image](images/usr_btn.png)](./userdocs.html) [![image](images/dev_btn.png)](./devdocs.html)

-If you have any problems you can write in the Slack Geppetto Channel (email to info@geppetto.org to get an invitation), we'll be happy to help you!
+If you have any problems you can write in the Slack Geppetto Channel (email info@geppetto.org to get an invitation), we'll be happy to help you!

 Contributions
 =============